ssh-mitm/ssh-mitm/doc/develop/reproducible-builds.md

   `python-publish.yml` doesn't need it - it builds directly via `pip wheel`/`python -m build` (see above), not through hatch.

+  This only works because `appimage-build.yml` pins an exact Python version (`actions/setup-python` with `python-version: '3.13'`), matching the `cp313` wheels the lock was generated against.
+A floating `'3.x'` spec broke the 6.0.0 AppImage build the moment GitHub's runners started defaulting to 3.14 - the exact `backports-zstd` failure described below for `python-package.yml`'s matrix, just with a "single" environment that wasn't actually pinned.

   `python-package.yml` deliberately does *not* use it, even though it also runs hatch (`hatch run lint:check`) - it matrix-tests against four Python versions (3.11-3.14), and pylock's hashes pin exact wheel